-Full disclosure, by notice in writing, must be made to the Board of all relationships and financial interests with third parties that may give rise to a conflict of interest, including but not limited to the following:
+Full disclosure must be made to the Board of all relationships and financial interests with third parties that may give rise to a conflict of interest, including but not limited to the following:

 a.
 Persons or entities supplying goods and services to the Corporation;

 b.
 Persons or entities from which the Corporation leases property and equipment;

 c.
 Persons or entities with whom the Corporation is dealing or planning to deal in connection with a gift, purchase, or sale of real estate, securities, or other property;

 d.
 Persons or entities paying honoraria, commissions, or royalties for products or for services delivered by the Corporation for its agents or employees;

 e.
 Other nonprofit organizations with which the Corporation is involved;

 f.
 Donors and others supporting the Corporation; or

 g.
 Agencies, organizations, and associations that affect the Corporation’s operations.